aros-development-team/AROS/workbench/network/stacks/AROSTCP/bsdsocket/Readme.md

 - **x86_64 checksum requires SSE2.** Only the SSE2 checksum is compiled on x86_64, with no scalar
   fallback.
 SSE2 is baseline on all x86_64 CPUs, so this is not a practical restriction.
 - **Multicast is host-only.** IGMP (IPv4) and MLD (IPv6) implement the group-member role only — there is no querier/router role and no multicast routing (mrouted).
-The MLDv1/MLDv2 reports do not yet prepend a Hop-by-Hop Router Alert option (IGMP does), and `IPV6_PKTINFO` ancillary delivery on UDP/IPv6 receive is still a TODO (`IPV6_HOPLIMIT` is delivered).
+Both carry a Router Alert option on their reports, and receive-side `IPV6_HOPLIMIT`/`IPV6_PKTINFO` ancillary data is delivered; per-source multicast filtering (MLDv2 INCLUDE/EXCLUDE source lists) is not tracked.
 - **Unimplemented API surface.** Several Roadshow interface-management entrypoints (`AddInterfaceTagList`, `ConfigureInterfaceTagList`, `ObtainInterfaceList`, …) and Miami calls (`MiamiSysCtl`, `MiamiGetHardwareLen`, `sockatmark`, …) are stubs that log "not implemented".